Doubly Optimal No-Regret Online Learning in Strongly Monotone Games with Bandit Feedback: Multi-Agent Learning with Bandit Feedback

-units of the $s$-th resource (in the above, $q_s$ denotes the available units of said resource and $d_s \geq 0$ is the ``entry barrier" for bidding on it).
-A simple model for the utility of player $i$ is then given by
+units of the $s^\textnormal{th}$ resource (in the above, $q_s$ denotes the available units of said resource and $d_s \geq 0$ is the ``entry barrier" for bidding on it).
+A simple model for the reward of the $i^\textnormal{th}$ player is given by